aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 #### Test data generator

-We're using the same test data generator as in Task 06.
+We're using a test data generator similar to the one used in Task 06 as a basis for Task 07.
 However, we added a feature where, after a fixed time, a traffic jam is simulated by lowering the speeds of all sensors of a random sensor ID.
+To insert the data points into Esper, we use the `getEventService()` method of the `EPRuntime` class and then use the `getEventSender()` method to get a `EventSender` object.
+This method yields a `EventSender` object, which we can use to send events to Esper.
+As opposed to task 06, we're not generating a string of comma-separated values, but instead single key-value pairs that are inserted into Esper using the `sendEvent()` method of the `EventSender` class.

 #### Data Parser

-The data parser uses Esper to parse the data points.
+The `DataParser` class uses Esper to parse the data points.

-To insert the data points into Esper, we use the `getEventSender()` method of the `EPRuntime` class.
-This method yields a `EventSender` object, which we can use to send events to Esper.
-Actually sending the events is done using the `sendEvent()` method of that `EventSender` class.
+#### Esper queries

+The Esper queries are defined in the `EsperClient` class, as well.

 ### TODO